Microfluidics

-Microfluidics refers to a system that manipulates a small amount of fluids ((10-9 to 10-18 liters) using small channels with sizes ten to hundreds micrometres.
-It is a multidisciplinary field that involves molecular analysis, biodefence, molecular biology, and microelectronics.
+Microfluidics refers to a system that manipulates a small amount of fluids (10−9 to 10−18 liters) using small channels with sizes of ten to hundreds of micrometres.
+It is a multidisciplinary field that involves molecular analysis, molecular biology, and microelectronics.
 It has practical applications in the design of systems that process low volumes of fluids to achieve multiplexing, automation, and high-throughput screening.
 Microfluidics emerged in the beginning of the 1980s and is used in the development of inkjet printheads, DNA chips, lab-on-a-chip technology, micro-propulsion, and micro-thermal technologies.

-Typically, micro means one of the following features: